D43m0n/zabbix-ems/vagrant/README.md

 For the time being, there is a specific order in which vagrant needs to 'up' and 'provision' both vm's.

 The order is:

-1. Create the server:
+1. Create the server.
+This creates the vm and does the initial provisiong run.
+A warning is displayed about the use of _exported resources_ (chicken and egg issue), which is solved by the next run.
     ```
     vagrant up server
     ```
-        This creates the vm and does the initial provisiong run.
-A warning is displayed about the use of _exported resources_ (chicken and egg issue), which is solved by:
-2. Provison the server (again):
+2. Provison the server (again).
+In the previous step, PuppetDB and the dummy puppetmaster are configured, in this run the _exported resources_ from the Zabbix server are actually stored in PuppetDB for later use when most of the Zabbix server configuration is automated in this run.
     ```
     vagrant provision server
     ```
-        In the previous step, PuppetDB and the dummy puppetmaster are configured, in this run the _exported resources_ from the Zabbix server are actually stored in PuppetDB for later use when most of the Zabbix server configuration is automated in this run.
-3. Create the client:
+3. Create the client.
+This creates the vm for the Zabbix client and does basically the same for the first 'up' of the server: things are prepared so _exported resources_ can be stored in PuppetDB.
     ```
     vagrant up client
     ```
-        This creates the vm for the Zabbix client and does basically the same for the first 'up' of the server: things are prepared so _exported resources_ can be stored in PuppetDB.
-4. Provison the client (again):
+4. Provison the client (again).
+In the previous step, the Zabbix client have been prepared to store _exported resources_, this step actually stores them in PuppetDB.
     ```
     vagrant provision client
     ```
-        In the previous step, the Zabbix client have been prepared to store _exported resources_, this step actually stores them in PuppetDB.
-5. Provison the server (again):
+5. Provison the server (again).
+This final step uses the _exported resources_ of both the Zabbix server and client to create the Zabbix client as a host in Zabbix and link all listed zabbix-ems templates automatically.
     ```
     vagrant provision server
     ```
-        This final step uses the _exported resources_ of both the Zabbix server and client to create the Zabbix client as a host in Zabbix and link all listed zabbix-ems templates automatically.
 6. Open your browser and point it to [localhost:8080](http://localhost:8080) and login with username **admin** and password **zabbix**.

 ## Things to keep in mind
-* Now there is a [bug](https://github.com/dotless-de/vagrant-vbguest/issues/161)with certain versions of this plugin.
+* Now there is a [bug](https://github.com/dotless-de/vagrant-vbguest/issues/161) with certain versions of this plugin.
 You can choose to use the updated _vagrant box_ or manually install the latest _kernel_ and _kernel-devel_ rpms followed by a `vagrant reload`.
 There is an [other workaround][https://github.com/dotless-de/vagrant-vbguest/issues/141#issuecomment-101071914] which has been implemented in the included _Vagrantfile_.
 * There is also a [bug](https://forge.puppetlabs.com/wdijkerman/zabbix#when-using-exported-resources) with the Puppet module [wdijkerman-zabbix](https://forge.puppetlabs.com/wdijkerman/zabbix) that's used in this configuration.
 The author of the module is aware of this issue and currently advises to run _puppet apply_ a few times: `vagrant provision server` so the templates will be installed eventually.
 * the vm's are based on the _centos/7_ box as found on [HashiCorp's Atlas](https://atlas.hashicorp.com/search).
 You may choose a different _vagrant box_ but make sure it's one supported by zabbix-ems.
 * installing puppet modules from the [puppet forge](https://forge.puppetlabs.com) **with** dependencies can be a pain.
 Make sure that whatever module you want to install from the puppet forge meets the dependencies of all other modules.